rhankbrguw/rhankbrguw/README.md

 ### Know more about me!

 <p>
 Hi there!
-I'm Raihan Akbar Gunawan, a Computer Science student based in Jakarta.
+I'm Raihan Akbar Gunawan, a Computer Science student based in Jakarta, Indonesia.
 I'm passionate about technology and continuously learning new things in the world of IT.
 I enjoy working on various programming projects and expanding my knowledge in different areas of computer science.
 </p>

 ### 📞 Contact me!